Command line administration

 Contains collection specific data, such as gathered documents, indexes and log files.The data area has the following structure:

-Each collection will have a subdirectory under data, containing live, offline, log and archive directories.
+Each search package and data source will have a sub-directory under data, containing live, offline, log and archive directories.

 The archive directory contains compressed query and click log files for the collection.

 The log directory contains logs that don’t fit into any other category, such as update logs and reporting logs.

 The live and offline directories contain gathered and filtered documents (in "data"), indexes (in "idx") and collection specific logs (in "log").

 Detailed internal documentation may be gained for many scripts through the standard Perl "perldoc" command.

 Deletes a collection, including its gathered documents, indexes, configuration, scheduled updates and logs.
 It also removes references to the now non-existent collection from user configuration files.